2016 Race Weekend Schedule

 Post Race Festival

 The post race area will be at the old skate park next to the finish line.
+Join us there, listen to the music and watch the awards festival.

 Rules and Regulations